Cloud Spectra Gateway -- Quick Start v1.0.0

 7. Enable a feature

 Every additional capability is turned on the same way: from the dashboard (or the config API on port 8080, or the Terraform provider).
-Per-feature configuration reference -- including firewall rules, the Squid proxy, TLS termination, the AI Gateway, and local vLLM inference -- lives in the User Guide.
+Per-feature configuration reference -- including firewall rules, the Squid proxy, TLS termination, and the AI Gateway -- lives in the User Guide.
 Here is the pattern using one Network-tier feature, the forward HTTP proxy.

 flowchart LR